- American Language Program

 Preparation for Graduate Studies

-Students who plan to enter a university graduate program at Cal State East Bay or other university in the United States should take courses in the Intensive English Program.
+Students who plan to enter a graduate program at Cal State East Bay or other university in the United States may take advanced courses from the Pre-Business Analytics Program / Pre-Graduate Studies Program.
 Based on the results of their initial placement, students who receive permission from the ALP Director may have the option of taking such courses as:

 - GMAT Preparation